chanzuckerberg/czi-oss-training/01-intro-to-os/03-understand-oss-governance.md

 You will find the governance models in the project's community documentation, contributor's guide, or repositories dedicated to project management.

 > **Note:**
-> The term "governance" is often overloaded and you may sometimes find a project's contribution guidelines, Code of Conduct, license files, project management notes, and more documented under the governance umbrella.
+> The term "governance" is often overloaded, and you may sometimes find a project's contribution guidelines, Code of Conduct, license files, project management notes, and more documented under the governance umbrella.

 ## OSS project management 📁